 Whether animals prefer wild forage or crop species is relatively easy to test by two lines of investigation.
 A very promising testable prediction can come through nutritional analysis of wild forage compared with locally grown common crops at appropriate stages of development.
+A prior requirement of such a study is that the feeding habits of the herbivore species need to be known.
 Alternatively using captive animals, choice experiments can be performed between common wild forage and locally grown crops at the appropriate stage of development.
 This is very likely to clearly differentiate between whether animals prefer natural forage and come out only when it is inadequate, or whether they prefer crop species, other things being equal.
-If they appear to prefer crop species under otherwise identical conditions, the question changes to what prevents them from eating crops almost all the time.
+If they appear to prefer crop species under otherwise identical conditions, the question changes to what prevents them from eating only crops almost all the time.
 This is very likely to be fear and avoidance of humans.
 If that is true, it follows that loss of this fear will increase the conflict.

 Another testable prediction of this line of thinking is that wherever traditional hunting practices by communities are still prevalent, crop damage should be less serious because the fear of humans is reinforced.
 This is testable if reliable data on traditional hunting/poaching is available, which is the tricky part of the prediction testing.
 The corollary is easier to test.
 It is possible to quantify human avoidance behaviour.
-The ease of sighting wild animals, absence of any response to tourists or flight distance in response to approach on foot in a wild life sanctuary should be correlated with crop damage in surrounding villages and this correlation should stand after correcting for population density.
+The ease of sighting wild animals, absence of any response to tourists or flight distance in response to approach on foot across protected areas should be correlated with crop damage in surrounding villages and this correlation should stand after correcting for population density.
+Another observable pattern is that when human avoidance behaviour is strong, the crop damage problem wouls be intense only at the interactive border between natural habitat and agricultural land.
+But as human avoidance becomes weak, damage away from the border would increase in proportion.